Updated Aug. 13, 2021

 In the outpatient setting, we have instituted the following changes to ensure safe care for all:

-- All patients, providers, and other employees will undergo screening questions and temperature screening at entry to our clinics.
+- All patients, providers, and other employees will undergo screening questions at entry to our clinics.

-- No visitors or support people will be allowed in the outpatient clinic sites, again to promote physical distancing.
+- One visitor or support person will be allowed in the outpatient clinic sites, again to promote physical distancing.
+Please review our safety policies and visitor guidelines for hospital and doctor's office visits.

-- All patients will be required to wear masks upon entrance to our outpatient clinics.
+- All patients and visitors will be required to wear masks upon entrance to our outpatient clinics.

 - Healthcare personnel are instructed to wear a mask at all times.